mcandre/elements-of-commit-style/elementary_message_rules.md

 > set session.cookie_lifetime = 0

 Leading with the most salient information is particularly useful for limited commit views, such as the default view for command line `git log`, as well as Web browser commit views.
 If you hide the important parts of your commit message beneath a bunch of other lines, the important parts may fall "beneath the fold".

+## Amending and Rebasing

+`git commit --amend` and `git rebase -i` provide tools for editing commit history.
+See [Pro Git](http://git-scm.com/book/en/v2) for more details.